Characters: Friendship Is Magic: The Princesses

 - Disproportionate Retribution: Completely averted by what we've seen but some of her subjects (Twilight in particular, who should really know her better) seem to fear she will engage in this for minor infractions like looking after her pet without permission or missing a school assignment.
 Given the positive reception her subjects have toward her, it's possible that her subjects are more worried about disappointing or upsetting her than they are being punished by her.
 While she has dished out horrible punishments, it never falls into this as Discord, King Sombra, and Tirek were all absolute monsters who deserved them.

-- Dreaming of Distant Events: The season four finale revealed that Celestia can have clairvoyant visions in her sleep.
+- Dreaming of Things to Come: The season four finale revealed that Celestia can have clairvoyant visions in her sleep.
 The one seen was of the present, so it's unknown if she can see the future or the past, but she can't seem to have them on purpose or guide them.

 - Eccentric Mentor: She's got a mischievous sense of humor for a Physical Goddess.